aws-samples/cdk-image-pipeline/README.md

 ---

-Specify an alias via the `kmsKeyAlias` property which will be used to encrypt the SNS topic.
+Specify a KMS Key via the `kmsKey` property which will be used to encrypt the SNS topic.

 ### Infrastructure Configuration Instance Types